Tunicate: Life cycle

-Ascidians are almost all hermaphrodites and each has a single ovary and testis, either near the gut or on the body wall.
-In some solitary species, sperm and eggs are shed into the sea and the larvae are planktonic.
-In others, especially colonial species, sperm is released into the water and drawn into the atria of other individuals with the incoming water current.
+Tunicates are almost all hermaphrodites (Oikopleura dioica being a rare exception), and each has a single ovary and testis, either near the gut or on the body wall.
+All larvaceans are semelparous and have external fertilization, and all thaliaceans have internal fertilization.
+In solitary ascidians, sperm and eggs are generally shed into the sea and the larvae are planktonic.
+In colonial ascidians, fertilization is internal; sperm is released into the water and drawn into the atria of other individuals with the incoming water current.
 Fertilization takes place here and the eggs are brooded through their early developmental stages.
 Some larval forms appear very much like primitive chordates with a notochord (stiffening rod) and superficially resemble small tadpoles.
 These swim by undulations of the tail and may have a simple eye, an ocellus, and a balancing organ, a statocyst.

 When sufficiently developed, the larva of the sessile species finds a suitable rock and cements itself in place.
 The larval form is not capable of feeding, though it may have a rudimentary digestive system, and is only a dispersal mechanism.
 Many physical changes occur to the tunicate's body during metamorphosis, one of the most significant being the reduction of the cerebral ganglion, which controls movement and is the equivalent of the vertebrate brain.
 From this comes the common saying that the sea squirt "eats its own brain".
 However, the adult does possess a cerebral ganglion adapted to lack of self-locomotion.
 In the Thaliacea, the larval stage is rudimentary or suppressed, and the adults are pelagic (swimming or drifting in the open sea).
 Colonial forms also increase the size of the colony by budding off new individuals to share the same tunic.

 Pyrosome colonies grow by budding off new zooids near the posterior end of the colony.
 Sexual reproduction starts within a zooid with an internally fertilized egg.
 This develops directly into an oozooid without any intervening larval form.
 This buds precociously to form four blastozooids which become detached in a single unit when the oozoid disintegrates.
 The atrial siphon of the oozoid becomes the exhalent siphon for the new, four-zooid colony.